 -

-This thesis challenges the Creative Class's attraction to urban "authenticity" through phenomenology and affect theory (especially through Deleuze) in order to problematize its gentrification of urban spaces.
-It contends that the Creative Class's gentrification of urban space in New York City has had a pernicious effect on queer spaces and venues.
-Using the work of philosopher Michel Foucault, especially "The History of Sexuality" (1976) and "Discipline and Punish: The Birth of the Prison" (1975), this thesis demonstrates how Creative Class gentrification embodies Foucault's philosophies, including "disciplinary power" and the "deployment of sexuality."
+This thesis critiques the Creative Class's attraction to urban "authenticity" through the lenses of phenomenology and affect theory, particularly drawing on Deleuze, to interrogate its role in the gentrification of urban spaces.
+It argues that the Creative Class’s gentrification of New York City has had a detrimental impact on queer spaces and venues.
+Engaging with Michel Foucault’s work—specifically "The History of Sexuality" (1976) and "Discipline and Punish: The Birth of the Prison" (1975)—this thesis explores how Creative Class gentrification operates within Foucauldian frameworks, including "disciplinary power" and the "deployment of sexuality."

 -